author’s note: I repost this one to honor an experience that happened 39 years ago today. The experience continues to inform my spiritual awareness.

 Peace enveloped me completely.

-This was not visual or intellectual.
-It was experiential, rooted in the ontological essence of being itself.
+This wasn’t about normal seeing or thinking, but about experiencing life in a new way, grounded in the very core of existence itself.
 The artificial boundaries of “self” and “other” dissolved, and I saw with startling clarity that all of humanity was my family—each person a thread in the great tapestry into which I, too, was woven.
 Love, which had always felt conditional and transactional, now radiated freely.
 It extended even to those who had wronged me, those I believed I could never forgive.
 It was as if God had handed me a lens of boundless compassion and asked me to look through it.

-In those timeless moments, I touched eternity.
-It was apocalyptic in the purest sense—an unveiling—and for a brief instant I thought Jesus himself had stepped into my consciousness, pushing out the old Bruce and replacing him with something far beyond human experience.
-(Of course, that pesky theology training of mine tried to slap a so-called sacred name onto an indescribable experience, boxing the infinite, mystical now into old knowledge.)
+In those timeless moments, I brushed against eternity.
+It was apocalyptic in the purest sense—an unveiling—and for a fleeting instant I imagined Jesus himself stepping into my mind, pushing aside the old Bruce and replacing him with something far beyond human experience.
+That stubborn theology training of mine almost managed to pin a name and its familiar ideas onto what was a unique and conceptually naked, indescribable experience.

 The Return to the Valley